Back to All Events

 ANNETTE VANDE GORNE (Belgium, 1946)

-Vox Alia IV: Vox Populi (2023), for fixed media (16 channels)
+Vox Alia IV: Vox Populi (2023)

 ...Vox Dei?
 This short work combines human choral voices when a ritual brings them together and unifies them: from children’s games and their cries to those of demonstrators protesting in the public space, or even those of babies, to the litany ritual of communal prayers.
 Close to the spirit of the Hörspiel, it affirms the necessity of sound recording as the work’s basis, and consequently plays with degrees of image recognition (iconic or their imprints), to communicate with the listener’s imagination.
 Its form is a succession of small, different tableaux, all linked to the other parts of Vox Alia.
 The work was produced in 16 channels at the Musiques & Recherches Métamorphoses d'Orphée multiphonic studio in 2023.
 First performance: at the inaugural concert of the AVdG foundation on November 29, 2023, at the Espace Senghor, Brussels.